PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

 ### Groups
 Groups are used to manage the visibility of products to devs.
 API Management has the following groups
 - Administrators - Azure subscription admins.
 Manage the APIM instance, create APIs, operations, and products used by devs.
 - Devs - Authenticated developer portal users.
-Devs are the customers that buidd apps using your APIs.
+Devs are the customers that build apps using your APIs.
 - Guests - Unauthenticated developer portal users.
 Can be granted read-only access.
 - Custom groups can be created
 - External groups in AAD can be used